marcbizal/FOG-Install-Guide/README.md

 <a name="software-selection"></a>
 ### Software Selection
 Ubuntu Server has a variety of optional software installs.
-We'll try to keep it lightweight, for now, by only installing standard system utilities, We'll install Ubuntu Desktop after the installation.
+We'll try to keep it lightweight, for now, by only installing standard system utilities.
+We'll install Ubuntu Desktop after the installation.
 Continue.

 <a name="bootloader"></a>
 ### Bootloader